VictorQueiroz/examiner/README.md

 });
 ```

-The preset "my_custom_preset" will be extended to the following.
+The preset `another_cool_preset` will be ignored for now since it returned as false, and `my_custom_preset` will be extended to the following.
 But only internally at the time of the validation, the global preset will stay the same for other Validator instances:
 ```js
 {
   rules: {